Europe’s largest natural gas field is about to be shut down! IEA: European countries will have a harder time next winter

 Financial Associated Press October 6 (Editor Niu Zhanlin) Beneath the swamps of the Netherlands lies Europe’s largest natural gas reserve, which is seen by Europeans suffering from the energy crisis as a source of hope in the context of the Russian-Ukrainian conflict.
 Light.
 However, according to the latest developments, the increase in natural gas production in the Netherlands cannot be counted on.

 It is reported that the Groningen gas field in the Netherlands has enough untapped production capacity to fill the natural gas gap caused by Russia’s supply cuts.
-But the Netherlands has rejected calls from the European Union to increase production and is instead closing the Groningen field even as Europe braces for what could be its toughest winter since World War II.
+But the Netherlands has rejected calls from the European Union to increase production and is instead closing the Groningen field even as Europe braces for what might be its toughest winter since World War II.

 But the field is being shut down as Dutch officials are reluctant to risk a backlash from residents as drilling has triggered numerous earthquakes, causing massive economic losses to local residents and a major safety hazard.